 - Turn in early.
 This will make you stand out to editors and clients as a dependable writer.

 - Submit to your client.

-Your freelance content writing rates can vary based on the job and your previous experience as a writer.
+What is the salary of a content writer?Your freelance content writing rates can vary based on the job and your previous experience as a writer.
 You can make .10 cents per word or $1 per word.
 The rate should be negotiated before you start writing.

-According to Constant Content, these are the seven skills all content writers should have:
+What skills should a content writer have?According to Constant Content, these are the seven skills all content writers should have:

 - Researching Capabilities